tcltk/tcllib/embedded/md/tcllib/files/modules/textutil/expander.md

 ## <a name='subsection6'></a>Using the Context Stack

-Often it's desirable to define a pair of macros which operate in some way on the plain text between them\.
+Often it’s desirable to define a pair of macros which operate in some way on the plain text between them\.
 Consider a set of macros for adding footnotes to a web
-page: one could have implement something like this:
+page: one could have implemented something like this:

     Dr. Pangloss, however, thinks that this is the best of all possible worlds.[footnote "See Candide, by Voltaire"]